 “Health insurance would give new impetus to the most important work of medical science — the prevention of disease.
 We all know that it is cheaper to be well than to be sick, and we would gladly pay to prevent disease from attacking us and those dear to us.
 But when the illness of a man we never heard of costs us an extra penny, we are a little more keen than pure humanity or disinterested science can make us to have that man made well and kept well.”

 Barack Obama and Hillary Clinton would agree.
-President-Elect Donald Trump’s newly-announced Secretary of Health and Human Services, Tom Price, would not.
+President-elect Donald Trump’s newly-announced Secretary of Health and Human Services nominee, Tom Price, would not.